-MOBILIS INDUSTRY 4.0 is a continues effort of automation between the process interfaces and data exchange in manufacturing.
+MOBILIS INDUSTRY 4.0 is commonly referred to as the fourth industrial revolution.
+MOBILIS Industry 4.0 is a continued effort of automation between the process interfaces and data exchange in manufacturing.

 Customized Prosthetics and Orthotics is usually a handcraft trade and not industrialized.
-MOBILIS is the first one worldwide to transform Prosthetic and Orthotic manufacturing to this level.
-This initiative will maintain high quality levels, transparency, reproducibility, sustainability and documentation in manufacturing and provision of assistive devices.
+MOBILIS is the pioneer in taking Prosthetic and Orthotic manufacturing to the next level.
+This initiative will maintain high quality standards, transparency, reproducibility, sustainability and documentation in manufacturing and provision of assistive devices.

-3D scanning supports highly accurate and individual measures f our patients.
+3D scanning supports highly accurate and individual measurements of our patients.